Skip to main content

 2. Calculate annual depreciationAnnual = (Cost - Salvage) / Life

-3. Accumulate over timeAccumulated = Annual × Years
+3. Accumulate over timeAccumulated = Annual x Years

 4. Calculate Net PP&ENet = Gross - Accumulated

-In Settings → Asset Metrics, administrators choose which view to display on the dashboard:
+In Settings, administrators choose which view to display on the dashboard:

-Switch views anytime without losing data—both calculations run continuously in the background.
+No data duplication: Switch views anytime without losing data—both calculations run continuously in the background from the same core asset fields.

 Real Organizations Using Both Metrics